 - Tackle campaigns that require out-of-the-box thinking.

 - Identify the strengths and weaknesses of your advancement program.
-My extensive audit recommendations include specific actions and steps to strengthen the giving program.
+My extensive appraisal recommendations include specific actions and steps to strengthen the giving program.

 - Retool job descriptions and recommend systems based on best practices to create high functioning teams.